dfki-ric/ugv_nav4d/README.md

 cost = motion.baseCost + motion.baseCost * slopeFactor;
 ```
 ###### SlopeMetric::TRIANGLE_SLOPE
-This one is a littel tricky.
+This one is a little tricky.
 We take the length of the spline and project it onto the slope between the start and end position.
 Then we measure the length of the projected line and use that to re-calculate the cost using the base cost formula (see above).
 This should give a good approximation of the real travel time needed to move up (or down) a slope.
 ```
 heightDiff = < height difference between start and end of motion >